 Amphetamine-like compounds, stimulants (e.g., ephedrine, methylphenidate), tricyclic antidepressants (e.g., amitriptyline, imipramine, desipramine) and other psychopharmacologic agents (e.g., phenothiazines and related compounds), as well as oral contraceptives, may reduce the hypotensive effect of Ismelin (guanethidine monosulfate) .

 MAO inhibitors should be discontinued for at least 1 week before starting therapy with Ismelin (guanethidine monosulfate) .
+This monograph has been modified to include the generic and brand name in many instances.

 Last reviewed on RxList: 12/8/2004